 I try to avoid buying packaged pastry and muffins from most stores regardless of how good they taste because I don’t know what 50% of the listed ingredients are.
-Luckily I have some easy pastry recipes I rely on when my children craves for them.
-When we have overripe bananas at home, my go to recipes are Banana Muffins or Banana Bread.
+Luckily I have some easy pastry recipes I rely on when my children crave for them.
+When we have overripe bananas at home, my go-to recipes are Banana Muffins or Banana Bread.

 Ever since my children started to eat solids, we always have some bananas in our kitchen.
 It’s usually one of their favorite snacks and it’s healthy too!
 But once in a while my children would go through “no more banana” stage, and it always happens all the sudden without any warnings.
 Luckily, I know they will always eat banana muffins or banana bread so I don’t have to end up eating all the bananas myself.